Chapter 17 — Agricultural Commodities Promotion Act

 Reports

-The commissioner must report to the legislature on how the water quality certification program is working.
+The commissioner must issue a biennial report on the status of the water quality certification program.
+The report goes …

 17.993